MicrosoftDocs/power-platform/power-platform/admin/notifications-explained.md

 | Microsoft Power BI  | mspowerbi@microsoft.com|

-Email notifications are sent to Common Data Service users who have the System Administrator role in an impacted instance.
+Email notifications are sent to Common Data Service users who have the System Administrator role in an impacted environment.
 If you want to change who receives email communications, see [Manage email notifications](../admin/manage-email-notifications.md).

 ## Incident Communications
 Major service incident emails can easily be identified by the red banner.